-It has come to my attention that employees, agents, contractors or associates of Resolution Copper Mining, LLC and/or Resolution Copper Company ("RCM"), have sought to influence decision-making by the Tribe's elected officials and employees through job fairs or contributions in the form of checks, cash, or other goods, services, or items of value.
-Please be advised that no employee, nor elected official, nor subsidiary enterprise of the Tribe may host or rent space for any RCM event, nor accept any contribution from RCM, its employees, agents, contractors or associates in any form whatsoever.
+It has come to my attention from my client, the San Carlos Apache Tribe ("Tribe"), that employees, agents or contractors of your client, Resolution Copper Mining, LLC and/or Resolution Copper Company ("RCM"), have sought to influence decision-making by the Tribe's elected officials and employees through job fairs or contributions in the form of checks, cash, or other goods, services or items of value.
+By this letter, I further provide my client's demand that your client and its partners, Rio Tinto and BHP Billiton or BHP Copper, Inc., employees, agents, contractors, and associates immediately cease and desist from engaging in such activities.

 Pursuant to Resolution No. AP-15-086 (see Exhibit 1) of the San Carlos Council ("Council"), the Tribe's governing body, the Tribe opposes Section 3003 of the National Defense Authorization Act for Fiscal Year 2015, entitled, "the Southeastern Arizona Land Exchange and Conservation Act."
-Section 3003 authorizes the transfer of some 2,400 acres of the Tonto National Forest to RCM for the purpose of conducting a massive, unprecedented block cave copper mining project which will destroy Chí'chil Biłdagoteel (Oak Flat), a traditional Apache sacred site located off the Tribe's Reservation near the Town of Superior but part of the Tribe's aboriginal homelands.
+Section 3003 authorizes the transfer of some 2,400 acres of the Tonto National Forest to RCM for the purpose of conducting a massive, unprecedented block cave copper mining project which will destroy Chi'Chil'Bilda'Goteel (Oak Flat), a traditional Apache sacred site located off the Tribe's Reservation near the Town of Superior but part of the Tribe's aborginal homelands.